solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 Records provide a compact syntax for declaring simple, immutable data carrier classes.
 Frameworks can easily translate values from and to json (or any other serialization format).

 If you need to create instances of records by hand, you might get into trouble, because sometimes the data carrier classes contain a lot of fields.
 It's easy to mistype the order of two parameters with the same type.
 Proper typing helps mitigate the problem.
-In addition you can use the builder pattern.
+In addition, you can use the builder pattern.
 For example, [Github - RecordBuilder](https://github.com/Randgalt/record-builder) seems very nice and allows you to write:

 ```